pravega/bookkeeper-operator/doc/rollback-cluster.md

 Here the `RollbackInProgress` condition being `true` indicates that a Rollback is in Progress.
 Also `Reason` and `Message` feilds of this condition indicate the component being rolled back and number of updated replicas respectively.

-The operator rolls back components following the reverse upgrade order :

-1. Pravega Controller
-2. Pravega Segment Store
-3. BookKeeper

-A `versionHistory` field in the PravegaClusterSpec maintains the history of upgrades.
+A `versionHistory` field in the BookkeeperClusterSpec maintains the history of upgrades.

 ## Rollback Outcome